 Hi.
 I love sharing anything that helps the world feel good.
 Our feet work hard every day, so they deserve care, too!

 The majority of us (men and women) are unaware that beautiful feet are attractive.
-This is why we see a wide range of foot care solutions from essential oils to milk lotions - to give extra care for the feet.
+That is why we see a wide range of foot care treatments from essential oils to milk lotions - to provide extra care for the feet.